ENG 109 - College Writing Workshop

 ENG 109 or consent of Writing Center staff – 1 credit; may be elected up to three times

 College Writing Workshop II is designed as an independent study in writing for ESL students.
-The course has two goals: to help you learn the expectations of American readers and to help you acquire more English so that you can better understand what you are reading and writing.
+The course has two goals: to help you learn the expectations of American readers and to help you acquire more practice in verbal and written English comprehension so that you can better understand what you are reading and writing.
 With a tutor, you will work toward these two goals through reading and writing exercises and discussion.

 Consent of instructor - 4 credits